othree/javascript-libraries-syntax.vim/README.md

 ## Todo

 - Support option to choose libraries
-- Support feature version of SyntaxComplete
+- Support future version of SyntaxComplete
 - Possibility to set used libraries in project
 - Add YUI